Rediscovering Intimacy: Tantric Alternatives to Pornography

 Although porn can often have negative connotations, there are benefits of watching or listening to porn.
 These can include finding new ideas for lovemaking, and many people report an improvement in their sex life as a result of watching porn.
 This may be because it can help to get in touch with, or stay in touch with, the feelings of arousal in the body, and provide ideas for fun explorations.

-At What Point does Using Porn Become Porn Addiction?
+At What Point does Using Pornography Become Porn Addiction?

-Many people regularly watch pornography without feeling the need to watch for hours on end on a daily basis.
+Many people regularly watch pornography without feeling the need to watch for hours on end daily.
 It is much like those who drink a glass of wine with their meal, and leave it at that for the night.
 According to Nicole Prause, a sexual biotechnology research scientist, it is down to whether the person considers themselves to be addicted.
-There are numerous factors at play, such as cultural upbringing, shame and libido.
-For example, someone who has been brought up in a religious sect that severely shamed masturbation and sexuality, may believe that even a light use is too much, and that they are addicted – whereas it would be considered a low or ‘normal’ amount by another.
-According to a study done by Prause and colleague Steele, porn-addicted brains did not behave in the same way as brains of drug and gambling addicts.
+She takes the view that pornography addiction is not a diagnosis.
+There are numerous factors at play, such as cultural upbringing, shame, and libido.
+For example, someone who has been brought up in a religious sect that severely shamed masturbation and sexuality may believe that even a light use is too much and that they are addicted – whereas it would be considered a low or ‘normal’ amount by another.
+According to a study done by Prause and colleague Steele, porn-addicted brains did not behave in the same way as the brains of drug and gambling addicts.

 This is in opposition to the 2014 University of Cambridge study that did find a link between porn addiction and brain activity.
+The researchers found that brain activity in sex addiction mirrored that of drug addiction.
 The most research in support of porn rewiring the brain has been carried out by the Your Brain on Porn (YBOP) study.
 According to them, the 43 neurological studies which have looked at the brain structures of Internet porn users and sex/porn addicts “offers support for the porn addiction model… [and] are consistent with over 330 internet addiction ‘brain studies’”.

 Above: YBON Study Brain Images